onedata/onedata-documentation/docs/glossary.md

 ## Service

-A software that realizes certain roles in the Onedata software stack, communicating with other services, to provide a complete ecosystem.
+Software that fulfills certain roles in the Onedata software stack and communicates with other services to provide a complete ecosystem.
 There are three main services in Onedata:
 [Onezone][], [Oneprovider][], and [Onepanel][].

 ## Space